What Is Everboarding and Why Your Enablement Team Needs It

 When it comes to employee training, businesses often focus on onboarding, a structured process designed to help new employees integrate into the organization.
 However, everboarding takes a more long-term approach, ensuring employees continue developing and growing throughout their careers.

-While onboarding is typically a one-time event, everboarding is a continuous process that encourages learning and skill-building at every stage of an employee’s journey with the company.
+While onboarding is typically a one-time event, everboarding is a continuous learning process that encourages skill-building at every stage of an employee’s journey with the company.
 Let’s break down the key differences between the two approaches in the table below:

 Ultimately, onboarding gets new employees off to a great start, while everboarding turns training from a one-time event into a continuous process that helps employees grow, adapt, and contribute to the company over time